-What Is Concrete Thinking?
+What Is Concrete Thinking Versus Abstract Thinking?

 For some people, "black and white" or "extreme" thinking is the norm.
 The ability to think in this way, which many know as concrete thinking, may help someone make decisions effectively in their everyday life.
-Concrete thinking can also cut through the complexities around an issue to help you possibly find solutions, or help with mental health challenges like intrusive memories.
-However, "black and white thinking" can also be a form of cognitive distortion, which may be unhealthy, depending on context.
+Concrete thinking can also cut through the complexities around an issue to help you possibly find solutions – or help with mental health challenges like intrusive memories.
+However, "black and white thinking" can also be a form of cognitive distortion, which may be unhealthy, depending on the context.

 While there may not be a "right" or "wrong" way of thinking, better understanding your tendencies and thought patterns may help you enhance your relationships.
-Understanding the different types of concrete thinking, supportive strategies to address it, and the role that therapy may take in restructuring it can be beneficial if concrete thinking has caused any challenges in your life.
+Understanding the different types of concrete thinking, supportive strategies to address it, and the role that therapy may take in restructuring it can be beneficial if concrete thinking has caused challenges in your life.

 What is concrete thinking?